Church of God

 Problems arise today because we see many different churches with different names and denominations.
 In many of the large towns or cities there could be as many as three, four or more churches with different names all competing with one another.

 Could you imagine multiple ruling or governing bodies within the same city or providence?
 There would be nothing but confusion.
 Men use common sense in ruling a city.
 God is no different.
 The church with its many membered body should not be in competition with one anther or the result would be confusion as well.
-Competition and confusion will never escape the denominations.The church that Jesus Christ died for should not in competition with one another.
+Competition and confusion will never escape the denominations.The church that Jesus Christ died for should not be in competition with one another.

 The Headship over the church Denominations